juliaaano/showroom/README.md

 --set documentation.url=https://my-documentation.external.com | oc apply -f -
 ```

+### Build docs from source

+In this scenario you have a Git repo URL with an Antora website and want OpenShift to build and deploy
-The same helm chart can lets OpenShift build and deploy the documentation from the source code.
+the documentation from the source code.

-For that, you must have Openshift Pipelines (Tekton) in your cluster.
-You may optionally install this way:
+This installation mode requires Openshift Pipelines (Tekton) installed in the cluster.

 ```
 oc create -f ./openshift-pipelines.yaml
 ```

-Now you're ready to install showroom by providing your own documentation source repository:
+Now you're ready to install showroom by just providing the documentation source repository:

 ```
 helm template ./helm \